Astypalaia: History

 In Greek mythology, Astypalaia was a woman abducted by Poseidon in the form of a winged fish-tailed leopard.
 The island was colonized by Megara or possibly Epidaurus, and its governing system and buildings are known from numerous inscriptions.
 Pliny the Elder records that Rome accorded Astypalaia the status of a free state.
-It was assigned to the Aegean Roman province of Insulae.
+In the imperial era, it was first part of the province of Achaia and was later assigned to the Aegean province of Insulae.

 During the Middle Ages it belonged to the Byzantine Empire.
 It is presumed that it was conquered by the Latins in the aftermath of the Fourth Crusade in the early 13th century, but this is not documented.
 The island, known as Stampalia by the Latins, is mentioned for the first time in 1334, during a devastating raid by the Turkish ruler Umur of Aydin.
 It was only shortly before this raid that the Venetian nobleman Giovanni Querini had purchased the island, declared himself its lord, and built a castle and a palace there.
 The Querini held the island until 1522, and added the name of the island to their family name, which became Querini Stampalia.
 Astypalaia was conquered by the Ottoman Empire in 1522, and remained under Ottoman control until 1912, with two interruptions: from 1648 until 1668, during the Cretan War, it was occupied by Venice, and from 1821 to 1828 during the Greek War of Independence, when it was part of the provisional Greek republic.

 On April 12, 1912, during the Italo-Turkish War, a detachment of the Regia Marina landed on Astypalaia, which thus became the first island of the Dodecanese to be occupied by Italy.
 From there the Italians, on the night between the 3rd and 4 May, landed on Rhodes.
 The island remained under Italian governance until World War II.
-In a September 1943 naval battle near Astypalea, the Greek destroyer Vasilissa Olga together with the British destroyers and sank a German convoy, consisting of the transports Pluto (2,000 tons) and Paolo (4,000 tons).
+In a September 1943 naval battle near Astypalaia, the Greek destroyer Vasilissa Olga together with the British destroyers and sank a German convoy, consisting of the transports Pluto (2,000 tons) and Paolo (4,000 tons).

 In 1947, through the Treaty of Paris, it became part of Greece along with the rest of the Dodecanese island group.